 Cloud storage

 It wasn’t so long ago that hard drives, memory cards, and USBs seemed the height of modern technology.
-But there are several pitfalls to storing information in a physical way, especially for small businesses.
+There are many pitfalls to storing information in a physical way, however, especially for small businesses.
 For example, mobile devices used by remote workers might get damaged, lost, or stolen.

 Another issue is that data is only accessible from the device on which it’s stored, meaning it’s not available to those working remotely.
 Similarly, data held by large servers in dedicated data centers can only be retrieved by logging in to the corporate network.